joe-zhang3/joe-zhang3.github.io/_posts/general/2019-07-21-autowired.md

 It is apparently that third way is simple, straight forward, but it has a few drawbacks.

 1. It is not friendly for unit test.
 As you cannot easily mock a `foo` and injected into the `bar` object.
-2. You cannot inject a immutable objects, say a final object in Java.
+2. You cannot inject an immutable objects, say a final object in Java.
+3. With a constructor injection, you may easily find out a code smell issue.
+E.g. your constructor contains more args than some static code analyzer expected (like SonarQube), then you can refator it accordingly.
+But with field injection issue, you will not be able to spot that.
+4. It violates the encapsulation charactor of the OOP.
+As the IoC container is changing something which should not be changed.